brklyngg/flowocity-website/README.md

 2. **FP&A** - Forecasts you can operate against
 3. **Strategic CFO** - Decisions with board-level confidence

+## Forms

+The contact form is handled by Netlify Forms.
+Submissions are processed server-side by Netlify and can trigger email notifications in the Netlify dashboard.
+The form redirects to `success.html` after submission.

 ## Contact

 - Email: info@flowocity.ai